KyraKieskamp/Project/README.md

 # Separate parts of the application and the interaction between them

 The following separate features of the application will be implemented:
--1.
-A risk assessment graph.
+- 1. A risk assessment graph.
 [MVP - 2 chemicals]
--a.
+- a.
 Comparision between found chemical levels in the OBELIX study and the chemical levels used to calcualte the current tolerable daily intake (TDI).
--2.
-Map of Europe representing the mother-child cohorts of the OBELIX study.
-[MVP] -3.
-Characteristics of the mother-child cohorts.
-[MVP] -a.
+- 2. Map of Europe representing the mother-child cohorts of the OBELIX study.
+[MVP]
+- 3. Characteristics of the mother-child cohorts.
+[MVP]
+- a.
 Visualization type: to be determined.
--4.
-Infant blood concentrations for chemical prenatal and postnatal exposure for the various cohorts.
-[MVP – 2 chemcial] -a.
+- 4. Infant blood concentrations for chemical prenatal and postnatal exposure for the various cohorts.
+[MVP – 2 chemcial]
+- a.
 Probably represented in a bar graph.
--5.
-Association between total exposure of chemicals from conception to 2 years with effect on weight score.
+- 5. Association between total exposure of chemicals from conception to 2 years with effect on weight score.
--a.
+- a.
 Presentation: to be determined
--6.
-Results from mouse models for the chemicals in the OBELIX study.
+- 6. Results from mouse models for the chemicals in the OBELIX study.
--a.
+- a.
 Probably represented in a bar or line graph.
--7.
-Overview of all chemcials researched in the OBELIX study (and their characteristics, type of chemcials, etc).
+- 7. Overview of all chemcials researched in the OBELIX study (and their characteristics, type of chemcials, etc).
 [MVP – 2 chemicals]
--a.
+- a.
 Represented as image and a text box for the characteristics.
--8.
-Environmental concententrations of the chemicals.
+- 8. Environmental concententrations of the chemicals.
--a.
+- a.
 Presented in a bar or line graph.

 Interaction between features: